jagg1991/you-budget/README.md

 ## Installation instructions

-For this application, you will need to first run npm i to install the dependencies which include express, mongoose for the server and morgan.
-Once the dependencies have been installed, run the seed package by typing in npm run seed in the terminal.
-Then the user will run npm run start to run the local server.
+For this application, you will first need to install the dependencies.
+First run npm i, then npm i compression, express, lite-server, mongoose, and morgan.
+Once all the dependencies have been installed, you will start the local server to check out the application by running run start in the terminal.
+Enjoy keeping up with you budget!
+This application can be run with out an internet connection.
+To test this, go to your dev tools in you browser.
+From there you will go to application, service worker, and check the offline box.
+When the application is back online, you saved data will be sent to the server!